How to Source Clothing Inventory for a Boutique?

 Sourcing clothing inventory for a boutique is less about finding a secret supplier and more about building a reliable process.
 Boutique owners usually move through several stages before they find a sourcing rhythm that works for their store.
 This article walks through a practical five-step framework that takes buyers from idea to first wholesale order.
 It explains how to define your boutique’s customer and product focus, how to research and compare suppliers, how to evaluate inventory types such as overstock, mixed lots, and single-style tail orders, and how to estimate landed cost before committing to a purchase.
 The guide also covers receiving-day inspections, SKU rationalization, and how to build a simple liquidation cycle so slow-moving stock does not trap cashflow.
 US and EU sourcing differences are included where relevant, especially around VAT, duties, and importer-of-record responsibilities.
 The goal is not to promise easy profits.
 Instead, it shows boutique owners how experienced buyers approach sourcing in a calm, structured way that protects margins and keeps inventory moving.

-For Boutique owner or small retailer sourcing first wholesale inventory for a new or growing store.
+Buyer Type: Boutique owner or small retailer sourcing first wholesale inventory for a new or growing store.

 Home All Apparel Collection ApparelLots Journal